-Clinical Rotation # : DPT Class of 202
+Clinical Rotation # : DPT Class of 2025

-Student Name: Date:
+Student Name:

+Date:

-student for participation in Clinical Educati whether the students listed at the bottom of remediation is needed prior to this internshi y consensus on the preparation level of each physical therapy on Internships.
-Each faculty member must indicate on this form the form are ready for entry into the clinic or whether ip.
-Please complete the Remediation Recommended section of ance.
-The DCE will review and retain this form for each student
+The purpose of this form is to obtain faculty consensus on the preparation level of each physical therapy student for participation in Clinical Education Internships.
+Each faculty member must indicate on this form whether the students listed at the bottom of the form are ready for entry into the clinic or whether remediation is needed prior to this internship.
+Please complete the Remediation Recommended section of this form, if you recommend student assistance.
+The DCE will review and retain this form for each student and contact advisors as needed.

+- Ability to Accept Instruction

+- Communication

+- Critical Thinking/Problem Solving

+- Didactic Preparation

+- Ethical/Legal Behavior

+- Professionalism

+- Safety

+Remediation Recommended

-Ability to Accept Instruction Communication Critical Thinking/Problem Solv Didactic Preparation Ethical/Legal Behavior Professionalism Safety Remediation Recommended Please list the students' name with the specific provided below. ing needs from the list above, along with your signature in the space
+Please list the students' name with the specific needs from the list above, along with your signature in the space provided below.

 Student Class List:

-(Insert to able with student names here)
+(Insert table with student names here)

+Faculty Approval

-ist of students are clinically ready to attend their Clinical ame is listed in the Remediation Recommended section, they are
+By signing below, you agree the above list of students are clinically ready to attend their Clinical Education Affiliations.
+If the students' name is listed in the Remediation Recommended section, they are exempt from this approval section.